Etty Hillesum: Research centre and museum

 On 13 June 2006, the Etty Hillesum Research Centre (EHOC) was officially opened as part of Ghent University with a celebration at Sint-Pietersplein 5.
 It studies and promotes the research of Hillesum's World War II letters and diaries.

-The Centre is directed by Prof. Dr. Klaas A.D.
+The Centre is directed by Klaas A.D.
 Smelik, who edited and published the Complete edition of the Letters and Diaries, and teaches Hebrew and Judaism at Ghent University.
-Staff member Dr. Meins G. S. Coetsier is the author of Etty Hillesum and the Flow of Presence: A Voegelinian Analysis.
+Staff member Meins G. S. Coetsier is the author of Etty Hillesum and the Flow of Presence: A Voegelinian Analysis.

 A monument to Etty Hillesum is located in Deventer on the riverfront, and the local secondary schools are named after her.
 There is also a modest museum dedicated to her memory, the Etty Hillesum Centre, housed at Roggestraat 3, Deventer, the location of a former synagogue and Jewish school.